 The purpose of this level II course in volleyball teaches the student the sport of Volleyball; drills in offense, defense, and play scenarios will be presented.
 A regular physical conditioning/ warm-up will be implemented at the start of each class.
 This class is for those that enjoy volleyball and wish to take an additional class.
 (Prerequisite: HEAL148)

-HEAL150 Wellness for a Lifetime (3 credit)
+HEAL150 Archery (1 credit)